 Verbal Quantitative Analytical Writing Average 155 168 3.69

-PhD applicants must have a GPA of 3.5 or higher in the junior/senior coursework of bachelor’s degree.
+PhD applicants must have an overall GPA of 3.5 or higher in their bachelor’s degree coursework.
 If a student holds a MS degree, the graduate GPA must also be 3.5 or higher.

 Students who already hold a MS or PhD degree in Electrical and Computer Engineering or in a closely related field will not be admitted for a duplicate degree at the same level.
 Furthermore, after entering the program, no change in degree objective will be approved that would result in the granting of a duplicate degree at a level for which a student has an existing degree in Electrical and computer Engineering or closely related field**.

 **Fields considered closely related are: other disciplines of engineering, computer science, physics, and mathematics.